16-Year-Old Arrested After Stabbing Scientology Member To Death Outside Church

 As reported by CNN, the teenage boy has been arrested after stabbing one man in the neck and slashing at another on Thursday outside the Australian headquarters of the religious organization, the Advanced Organization Saint Hill Scientology.

 The attack occurred when the two victims were escorting the boy off the premises of the church.
-He pulled a kitchen knife out of his pocket and attacked them both.
+He reportedly pulled a kitchen knife out of his pocket and attacked them both.
 Police believe there was a “domestic incident” inside the church on Wednesday that led the men to their attempt to remove him from the building on Thursday.

-“He was being escorted out, being walked out, and for some reason he’s removed a knife and caused the injuries that resulted in this tragedy,” North Shore Police Detective Chief Inspector Simon Jones alleged.
+“He was being escorted out, being walked out, and for some reason, he’s removed a knife and caused the injuries that resulted in this tragedy,” North Shore Police Detective Chief Inspector Simon Jones alleged.

 Police carry out an evidence bag after two men were stabbed at the Church of Scientology Sydney headquarters in Chatswood @9NewsSyd pic.twitter.com/zFghWrHlkC